GunshipPenguin/lib8080/api.md

 i8080_step(cpu);
 ```

-Note that if there is a pending interrupt and interrupts are enabled (`INTE` is
+Note that if there is a pending interrupt, the opcode provided by the
-true), the opcode provided by the interrupting device will be executed instead
+interrupting device will be executed instead of the opcode pointed to by the
-of the opcode pointed to by the program counter.
+program counter.

 Also note that if the CPU is halted, `i8080_step` will do nothing.